East Side Kids: The East Side Kids

 The stories always centered on the tough, pugnacious "Muggs McGinnis" (Gorcey) or the more innocent, clean-cut "Danny" (Bobby Jordan).
 Huntz Hall's "Glimpy" began as a minor character who grew in prominence as he was given a larger comedic role over the course of the series.
 The loose format proved flexible enough to shift back and forth between urban drama (That Gang of Mine), murder mystery (Boys of the City), boxing melodrama (Bowery Blitzkrieg), and horror-comedy (Spooks Run Wild), with the kids confronting various stock villains: gangsters, smugglers, spies, and crooked gamblers, along the way.

 The East Side films were problem-teen melodramas until 1943, when director William Beaudine joined the series and emphasized the comedy content.
 He encouraged the actors to improvise freely, adding to the films' spontaneous charm.

-The contemporaneous events of World War II affected the series as well as the cast.
-In 1943 Bela Lugosi (who was in Spooks Run Wild) returned as a Nazi saboteur in the incongruously-titled Ghosts on the Loose which also featured a young Ava Gardner; a German-Japanese spy ring was thwarted in the blatantly patriotic Let's Get Tough! from 1942 (with Gabriel Dell, of all people, as a Nazi spy).
-At the end of Kid Dynamite Muggs, Danny, and Glimpy enlist and show off their uniforms.
-In Follow the Leader (1944), Muggs and Glimpy appear in uniform as they are on leave from the Army.
-Offscreen, between 1942 and 1944, cast members Billy Benedict, Morrison, Jordan, Dell, and David Gorcey left the series after being drafted.
-A few days after receiving his induction notice, Leo Gorcey suffered a near-fatal motorcycle accident and spent almost a year in recovery.
+The advent of World War II affected the series and the cast.
+Four of the films involve enemy spies, Nazi intrigue, and American soldiers.
+Offscreen, between 1942 and 1944, cast members Morrison, Jordan, Dell, David Gorcey, and Billy Benedict left the series after being drafted.
+Leo Gorcey, a few days after receiving his draft notice, suffered a near-fatal motorcycle accident.
 His injuries led to a 4-F classification, rendering him unfit for military service.

 During Bobby Jordan's absence, his role in the series was taken by former child actor David Durand.
-Durand had been the star of Columbia's series of "Glove Slingers" campus comedies, and lent the same earnest sincerity to his East Side Kids appearances.
-(Jordan returned in 1944, in uniform, for a guest appearance in Bowery Champs.)
+Durand had been the star of Columbia's series of Glove Slingers campus comedies, and lent the same earnest sincerity to his East Side Kids appearances.
+Jordan returned in 1944, in uniform, for a guest appearance in Bowery Champs.

-Starting with Clancy Street Boys in 1943, Bernard Gorcey (Leo's father) did various bit parts, playing different characters in a total of seven films.
-In Million Dollar Kid he and Leo exchanged banter borrowed from an Abbott and Costello routine.
-He later became a fixture with The Bowery Boys.
+Starting with Clancy Street Boys in 1943, Bernard Gorcey, father of Leo and David, played various bit parts in seven East Side Kids films.

-Given the low budgets, simplistic stories, and crude, assembly-line production of the East Side Kids series, its enduring popularity relies on the cast's rambunctious energy, breezy banter (often ad-libbed and containing inside jokes), fast-paced action, and Leo Gorcey's trademark malapropisms ("This calls for drastic measurements").
+Given the low budgets, simplistic stories, and crude, assembly-line production of the East Side Kids series, its enduring popularity relies on the cast's rambunctious energy, breezy banter, often ad-libbed and containing inside jokes, fast-paced action, and Leo Gorcey's trademark malapropisms.
+Eg, "This calls for drastic measurements".

-The East Side Kids series was supplanted by The Bowery Boys in 1946.
+By 1945 Leo Gorcey had asserted himself as the top-billed star of the series, now billed as "Leo Gorcey and The East Side Kids", and insisted that producer Sam Katzman double Gorcey's $5,000 salary.
+Katzman, always cash-conscious, flatly refused and stopped the series after 1945's Come Out Fighting.
+Undaunted, Gorcey and Bobby Jordan retooled the series as The Bowery Boys.
+They recruited Huntz Hall, Gabriel Dell, Billy Benedict, and David Gorcey from The East Side Kids.

+The Bowery Boys became an exceptionally popular staple of theaters and drive-ins, with the films released quarterly.
+Forty-eight Bowery Boys features were made.
+The last one, In the Money, was released in 1958.